Doonesbury by Garry Trudeau for December 28, 2014

 11. Missing large

-johngregor Premium Member over 9 years ago
+johngregor Premium Member almost 10 years ago

 Institutions “cover up” sexual abuse for the same reason that Governments “cover up” contact with aliens.
 These rape-fantasists live in an imaginary world where sexual brutality lurks around every corner.
 When reality fails to cooperate with their imaginations, instead of admitting that they are deluded, they add new levels to their fantasy world about giant cover-ups aimed at hiding “the truth”.
 It’s all BS, but it sells newspapers.